-Whilst Mixcraft is the PC software that comes closest to Garageband in terms of usability, functionality, interface, results, price and just sheer fun to play with, I’ve also included some information about a runner-up Garageband for Windows contender below.
+Whilst Mixcraft is the PC software that comes closest to Garageband in terms of usability, functionality, interface, results, price and just sheer fun to play with, we’ve also included some information about a runner-up Garageband for Windows contender below.
 If you prefer a PC-style interface, you should explore Acid Music Studio 8 as a Garageband for Windows alternative.

 1. Mixcraft 6 by Acoustica

 Mixcraft 6 is a powerful music production and multi-track recording workstation that comes packed with thousands of music loops and dozens of audio effects and virtual instruments.
 Mixcraft enables you to record audio, arrange loops, remix tracks, compose with MIDI and virtual instruments, add effects, score and edit video, and mix and master your tracks to create polished, professional compositions.
 Mixcraft is your music production dream come true, instantly turning your computer into a fully-stocked professional recording studio.

 It sounds a lot like Apple’s Garageband – and it is very similar.
 The good news is that it’s equally inexpensive, versatile and easy to use (it’s also been showered with music magazine awards, which hasn’t hurt its reputation whatsoever).